Dokkae6949/Shi/README.md

 ## Example Programm
 This programm will run a loop
-which subtract 1 from the current cell untill the cell contains a 0
+which subtracts 1 from the current cell untill the cell contains a 0
 ```c
 ''''''' '''' ''''''''